jaredkrinke/log/content/posts/static-site-generators/embedded-images.md

 The images display just fine in my site on Chromium-based Edge.
 Good to know!

 # Conclusion
-TODO
+Overall, while I like the idea of having completely self-contained Markdown files, the fact that the images don't work on GitHub's Markdown viewer and that the incredibly long text blobs effectively break word-wrapping in VS Code lead me to believe that this was a failed experiment.
+I don't think I'll pursue this method any further.

-The experiment worked and everything displayed without a hitch... but I'm still stuck on the fact that these huge strings effectively break word-wrapping when I'm editing in VS Code.
+I'm still happy that I gave it a shot.
+You never really know until you try!